gnowledge/gnowledge.github.io/projects/stemedu.md

 It is critical that the mutually synergistic communities of biology teachers/educators and biology researchers work together to meet the common goal of student-centered learning.
-We have been using these principles in our other projects like Connected Learning Initiative (ClIxx) and (CLEAR).
+We have been using these principles in other projects like Connected Learning Initiative (ClIxx), makerSpace and STEMGames.

 ## Open Issues